24th Annual Research Day

-To submit a presentation or poster, please use this form to submit an abstract for the 2014 OADD-RSIG Annual Conference.
+To submit a presentation or poster, please use the on-line form below to submit an abstract for the 2015 OADD-RSIG Annual Conference.
 Prior to submitting your abstract, please ensure that your abstract is consistent with the RSIG guidelines (see below).

 Abstracts should be no more than 500 words in length (word count does not include Title, Authors’ names, or Correspondence section)

 Authors are asked to divide their abstract into four sections: